 When you are an immigrant or foreign national and hope to become a citizen of the U.S., you may need to meet strict requirements.
 The citizenship and naturalization process can be complex.
 Get help understanding what is expected of you and preparing your application for success.

-Contact an experienced Augusta naturalization and citizenship lawyer at Barrios & Virguez today.
-Schedule your free consultation to learn more about how you can get your application for naturalization approved or handle the aftermath of a denial.
+Contact an experienced Augusta immigration lawyer at Barrios & Virguez today.
+Schedule your consultation to learn more about how you can get your application for naturalization approved or handle the aftermath of a denial.

 What Are Naturalization and Citizenship?